jawordpressorg/core-handbook/core/best-practices/inline-documentation-standards/php.md

 ### Formatting Guidelines

-Note:
 WordPress’ inline documentation standards for PHP are specifically tailored for optimum output on the [official Code Reference](https://developer.wordpress.org/reference/).
 As such, following the standards in core and formatting as described below are *extremely* important to ensure expected output.

 #### General